ARTICLE I - NAME

 Section 5.
 The names of all Association officers, their addresses and phone numbers, shall be filed by the Secretary with the Secretary of the Mideastern Region and with PSEA immediately upon their election.

 Section 6.
-To be eligible to be an Association officer, a person shall have been a continuous member of the LMEA for the two years prior to the election and shall remain an Active Member while in Office.
+To be eligible to be an Association officer, a person shall remain an Active Member while in Office.

 Section 7.
 To be eligible for the position of Vice President Professional or Secretary Professional, the employee must be a member of the professional staff; to be eligible for the position of Vice President Support or Secretary Support, the employee must be a member of the support staff.
 All other offices shall be open to any member of the Association.